Opel

 Opel Vivaro cargo vans for the Russian market will go on sale in the first half of 2020.

-"A significant increase in profits due to the development of business in foreign markets is one of the key elements of our company's plan called PACE!.
-We have achieved great success in this area thanks to our return to Russia, "said Opel CEO Michael Loscheller.
-"We will gradually increase our presence in the country in the coming years, including by expanding the range of products offered.
-As in any market, our top priority is to increase profits along with a high level of customer satisfaction. "
+| "A significant increase in profits due to the development of business in foreign markets is one of the key elements of our company's plan called" PACE!. " We have achieved great success in this area thanks to our return to Russia, "said Opel CEO Michael Losheller.
+"We will gradually increase our presence in the country over the coming years, including expanding the range of products on offer.
+As in any market, our top priority is to increase profits along with a high level of customer satisfaction. " |

-"The Opel brand is returning to Russia as part of Groupe PSA, and this is a grand event.
+| "The Opel brand is returning to Russia as part of Groupe PSA, and this is a huge event.
 The Kaluga plant is an important asset that gives us the opportunity to produce Opel cars in Russia today.
-We are pleased to offer Russian motorists a competitive and high-quality product, which is based on the best developments in German engineering, "said Paul Wilcox, CEO of Groupe PSA, Eurasia.
+We are pleased to offer Russian motorists a competitive and high-quality product based on the best developments in German engineering, "said Paul Wilcox, CEO of Groupe PSA, Eurasia. |

 Readiness to return to the Russian market

-The entry of the Opel brand into the Russian market will allow PSA Group to strengthen its presence in the Eurasian region, expand the offer for existing customers and attract new ones.
-Taking into account the launch of the Opel brand in Ukraine in 2018, we expect to triple the sales of PSA brands in this region by 2021.
-Building a highly profitable business will help us achieve this, "commented Yannick Bézard, executive vice president of the PSA Group and operations director of the Eurasia region.
+| The entry of the Opel brand into the Russian market will allow PSA Group to strengthen its presence in the Eurasian region, expand its offer to existing customers and attract new ones.
+Taking into account the launch of the Opel brand in Ukraine in 2018, we expect to triple the sales volumes of PSA brands in this region by 2021.
+Building a highly profitable business will help us achieve this, "commented Yannick Bézard, Executive Vice President of PSA Group and Operations Director of the Eurasia region. |

 2017

-Michael Loscheller takes over as CEO of Opel
+Michael Losheller takes over as Opel CEO

 General Motors sold Opel for 2.2 billion euros